Toby Christian | online portfolio

-Fine art and fine writing are the grains of Toby Christian’s creative practice.
-Precise and objective, his artworks can be seen as post-modern dérives; close readings which position a viewer, a reader, in new emotive proximities with the ‘stuff’ of his subject matter—be this the arbitrary and mundane or the antiquated museological.
+Toby Christian’s practice is wide ranging, multifaceted, incorporating installation and sculpture, drawing as well as animation and importantly writing.
+Precise and objective, his works can be seen as post-modern dérives; close readings which position a viewer, a reader, in new emotive proximities with the ‘stuff’ of his subject matter—be this the arbitrary and mundane or the antiquated museological.

 Select works